wilhelm-murdoch/wilhelm.codes/content/messing-around-with-txt-records/index.md

 ---
-params:
-    author: Wilhelm Murdoch
 title: Messing Around with TXT Records!
-summary: Or, a dumb little trick to use your personal domain as a business card.
+alternate: Or, a dumb little trick to use your personal domain as a business card.
 draft: false
-date: 11 Nov 2021
+date: 2021-11-11
 tags:
   - dns
   - devops
   - networking
 ---
 ## Hey, wanna see a neat trick? 🤯